mrunge/blog/content/2019/saf-on-oc-cluster-up.rst

       "bip":"172.30.0.1/24"
     }

-Now it's time to enable dcoker daemon
+Now it's time to enable docker daemon

 .. code:: bash

-    systemctl ensable docker
+    systemctl enable docker

 Pulling images from Red Hat Service Registry requires authorization.
-Log into the `container registry`_ generate a token and download the docker configuration JSON file.
+Log into the `container registry`_ to generate a token and download the docker configuration JSON file.
 That needs to be saved (as described there under `~/.docker/config.json`.

 Now please reboot your machine.
-Apparently, there is an `issue in oc cluster`_, which we are we going to use.
-That requires a
+Apparently, there is an `issue in oc cluster`_, which requires a workaround:
-workaround:

 .. code:: bash